isomerpages/enterprisesg-wmo/_businesses/users-of-weighing-and-measuring-instruments-for-trade.md

 <i><u>Notifications from CPSA+</u></i>

-For registered businesses with UEN, the contact information provided to the AVs for purpose of instrument registration will receive the following notifications about the instrument from CPSA+:
+For registered businesses with UEN, the contact information provided to the AVs for purpose of instrument registration will receive the following notifications from CPSA+:

 * List of instruments successfully registered by the AV in CPSA+
 * List of instruments verified by the AV after its record has been successfully submitted in CPSA+